pigmentsandcode/book-library-top/README.md

 ## Concepts Used

-- JS object constructor and prototype
+- Refactored from object constructors to using JS Classes
 - dynamically adding and removing rows to HTML table
 - HTML modal form